-Poland's ruling nationalists seen on course to remain in power for second term
+Poland's nationalists on course to stay in power for second term

 Critics accused it of fomenting homophobia during the election campaign, with PiS officials calling lesbian, gay, bisexual and transgender (LGBT) rights an invasive foreign influence that threatens Poland’s national identity.

-The EU has launched unprecedented legal action against PiS over its justice reforms, which PiS says are needed to make courts more efficient and fair.

-Under Poland’s complex election rules, PiS’ result from Sunday’s exit poll would translate into 239 seats in the 460-member lower house of parliament, calculations by private broadcaster TVN showed.
+Under Poland’s complex election rules, the PiS result from Sunday’s exit poll would translate into 239 seats in the 460-member lower house of parliament, calculations by private broadcaster TVN showed.
+PiS has 240 seats in the outgoing legislature.

 PiS has drawn support from poorer Poles who feel they have missed out on prosperity since the collapse of communism in 1989.
 The party has mixed nationalist rhetoric with a vast welfare program financed by an economic boom.

-It has depended on close links with Poland’s dominant Catholic Church, with senior officials frequently attending religious ceremonies and events, and the party has espoused stronger religious values in public life.
+To build up support, it has depended on close links with Poland’s dominant Catholic Church, with senior officials frequently attending religious ceremonies and events, and the party has espoused stronger religious values in public life.

 “I see that they are building something, that they are doing something, that they have bought something back, it was all devastated, everything was sold, Poland had nothing, and I support PiS for that,” said Teresa Sass, an 85-year-old pensioner in the northern city of Gdansk.

-Voter turnout surged to 61.1%, the highest in a parliamentary vote since a 1989 partially-free election that ushered in the end of communist rule in Poland.
+According to Ipsos, voter turnout surged to 61.1%, which, if confirmed, would be the highest in a parliamentary vote since a 1989 partially free election that ushered in the end of communist rule in Poland.

+The rise follows mounting political polarization in Poland, with many PiS opponents anxious about the future of democracy in the country once seen as an exemplar of democratic transition.

-“When I talk with my mother, I practice the art of avoidance, I don’t get into any ideological discussions with her,” said Krzysztof Michalec, 56, as he waited in the sunshine to see PiS leader Jaroslaw Kaczynski cast his vote in Warsaw.
+“When I talk with my mother, I practice the art of avoidance, I don’t get into any ideological discussions with her,” said Krzysztof Michalec, 56, as he waited in the sunshine to see Kaczynski cast his vote in Warsaw.

 A former opposition activist during communism, Michalec voted for the Civic Platform.

-The election will see the return of left-wing parties into parliament, after they lost their seats four years ago because of fragmentation.
+The election will see the return of left-wing parties into parliament after they lost their seats four years ago because of fragmentation.

-“We did it, we enter parliament as a third-largest political force,” Zandberg was quoted as saying by the state PAP news agency.
+“We did it, we enter parliament as a third-largest political force,” Zandberg, 39, was quoted as saying by the state PAP news agency.

-PiS has shifted Poland’s foreign policy away from the European mainstream, becoming a leading proponent of calls to take some powers away from the EU, with which Warsaw is embroiled in a long-running row over judicial and media reforms.

-It has also sought closer ties with U.S. President Donald Trump, with whom it shares views on coal mining, climate and abortion - fuelling concern among some Western EU diplomats that Trump could use Poland to sow discord in Brussels over issues such as Iran.

-Deeply distrustful of its former Soviet master, Poland has persuaded Trump to bolster Washington’s military presence on Polish soil to counter Russia’s growing assertiveness since its 2014 annexation of Crimea from Ukraine.

-Reporting by Warsaw bureau; Writing by Justyna Pawlak; Editing by Edmund Blair and Peter Cooney
+Reporting by Anna Pruchnicka in Gdansk, Wojciech Zurawski in Krakow and the Warsaw bureau; Writing by Justyna Pawlak; Editing by Edmund Blair, Peter Cooney and Will Dunham